 Residents receive studio space and public presentation opportunities, including an artist talk and participation in a culminating curated exhibition in the Target Gallery, the contemporary exhibition space for the Torpedo Factory Art Center.
 Residents are active and equal participants in the Torpedo Factory’s unique creative community.
 Residents benefit from engagement with local, national, and international artists.

-- As this residency does not provide accommodations, artists must live in the D.C. metropolitan region and must provide proof of residency before official acceptance into the program.
-D.C. metropolitan region for this purpose is defined as living within 40 miles or less than one hour's commute distance from the Art Center as you will be expected to be in the studio for public studio hours at least 3 days a week at minimum.
+- As this residency does not provide travel or housing accommodations, artists must live in the D.C. metropolitan region and must provide proof of residency before official acceptance into the program.
+D.C. metropolitan region for this purpose is defined as living within 40 miles or less than one hour's commute distance from the Art Center as you will be expected to be in the studio for public studio hours at least 3 days a week or 20 hours a week at minimum.
 You must also have a reliable means of transportation.

-- Selected artists will be required to be in the studio during public hours at least 24 a week and abide by the Torpedo Factory Art Center Operating Rules and Procedures for tenants.
-The Art Center's open public hours (10 am – 6 pm daily, Thursdays ‘til 9).
+- Selected artists will be required to be in the studio during public hours at least 24 hours a week and abide by the Torpedo Factory Art Center Operating Rules and Procedures for tenants.

-- Participate in our monthly Late Shift events (maintain an open studio for the public during our monthly late night events, 7pm - 10pm) or other public events as discussed with Art Center staff.
+- Participate in our Late Shift events, virtual or in person, or other public programming events as discussed with Art Center staff.